Shreesh-Amit/rubiks-cube-solver/README.md

    Follow platform-specific instructions for [OpenCV](https://opencv.org/) and [nlohmann/json](https://github.com/nlohmann/json).

 4. Install cmake
-On Linux
+On Linux:
    ```bash
    sudo apt update
    sudo apt install cmake
    ```
-On macOS
+On macOS:
    ```bash
    bashbrew install cmake
    ```
-On Windows
+On Windows:
   Download the installer from CMake's official website.
   Run the installer and add CMake to your system PATH during installation.